pragyaai/ndna/_llm/nephos.md

 By aligning these perspectives, we reconstruct the *full causal chain* of an SPS event:
 > *From seed embedding, through dormant storage in conceptual topology, to trigger-induced activation and behavioral manifestation.*

-This mirrors the integrative approach in *systems biology* and *molecular epidemiology*, where genomic, imaging, and temporal data are fused to trace and neutralize pathogenic cascades [Hanahan & Weinberg, 2011; Vogelstein et al., 2013].
+This mirrors the integrative approach in *systems biology* and *molecular epidemiology*, where genomic, imaging, and temporal data are fused to trace and neutralize pathogenic cascades {% cite Hanahan & Weinberg 2011 %}, {% Vogelstein et al., 2013 %}.

 ### Lexical vs. Semantic Belief Wind Fields